-Join Garrick Chow for an in-depth discussion in this video Mac and Windows interface differences, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Mac and Windows interface differences, part of Learning iTunes 12.

 - In this movie, let's take a look at some…of the window options that are available in iTunes.…And by window options, I'm referring to the various…buttons found all around the iTunes window…that affect how the window appears and behaves.…Now, this is one of the areas where the Mac…and Windows version of iTunes are a little bit different.…So I'm gonna start here on the Mac,…and then I'll switch over to Windows…to show you basically the same features,…but how activating the features is a…slightly different experience between the two versions.…The good news is that the Mac and Windows versions…of iTunes have gotten more and more alike…as time has gone on.…So as far as the actual use and navigation…of iTunes, things like the playback controls,…the library categories, the tabs here at the top…and so on, all work the same way.…

 But let's talk about operating system-specific features…that affect iTunes.…Here on the Mac we have our standard…three buttons in the upper left-hand corner.…These'll either be red, yellow and green…

 - Differences between the Mac and Windows versions of iTunes

 - Sharing and streaming content